Skip to Main Content

 How Does it Work?

-Summer EBT provides families with a monthly grocery benefit to feed their children for three summer months (June, July, August) when children are not receiving free or reduced-price meals at school.
+Summer EBT, also known as SUN Bucks, provides families with a monthly grocery benefit to feed their children for three summer months (June, July, August) when children are not receiving free or reduced-price meals at school.

 In summer 2024, families will receive a one-time benefit of $120 for the summer for each eligible child.
-Benefits are distributed on an electronic benefit transfer (EBT) card and can be used at authorized retail stores.
+Benefits are distributed on an electronic benefit transfer (EBT) card and can be used at authorized retail locations, including some farmers’ markets.

 Who is Eligible?

-Children must be eligible for free or reduced-priced school meals, in other words they must reside in a household that has total household income at or below 185% of the federal poverty level.
+Families must meet the household income requirements for free or reduced-priced meals (total household income at or below 185% of the federal poverty level).

-There are several ways to demonstrate eligibility (see next section).
+There are several ways to demonstrate income eligibility (see next section, How Do I Apply?)

 Age Requirement